A murder trial begins in a small Indiana town in the killings of two teenage girls

 DELPHI, Ind.
-(AP) — A murder trial in the 2017 killings of two teenage girls was beginning Friday in the small Indiana town where the teens and the man charged with killing them all lived.

-Richard Allen, 52, is accused of killing 13-year-old Abigail Williams and 14-year-old Liberty German.
-Their deaths had gone unsolved for more than five years when Allen, then a pharmacy worker, was arrested in the case that has drawn outsized attention from true-crime enthusiasts.
+(AP) — Jurors heard opening statements Friday in the trial of a man accused of killing two teen girls in a small Indiana community, horrific deaths that went unsolved for five years before investigators arrested a pharmacy employee who lived in the same town.

+Prosecutor Nicholas McLeland told jurors they would see photos of the crime scene: a rugged, wooded area near the Monon High Bridge Trail in Carroll County.
+He said 13-year-old Abigail Williams and 14-year-old Liberty German had their throats cut.

-Allen had been there all along in Delphi, living and working in the community of about 3,000 people in northwest Indiana.
-He faces two counts of murder and two counts of murder while committing or attempting to commit kidnapping.
-If convicted, Allen could face up to 130 years in prison.
+Richard Allen, 52, who lived and worked in Delphi, population 3,000, is charged with two counts of murder as well as two additional murder counts while committing or attempting to commit kidnapping.
+If convicted, he could face up to 130 years in prison.

+McLeland said incriminating statements by Allen will be part of the evidence against him.

-Nearly two years after his October 2022 arrest, opening statements are scheduled to begin before a special judge in the Carroll County Courthouse, just blocks from the pharmacy where Allen had worked.
-A panel of jurors has been brought in from nearly 100 miles (160 kilometers) away.
-They'll be sequestered throughout what's expected to be a monthlong trial, banned from watching the news and allowed limited use of their cellphones to call relatives while monitored by bailiffs.
+Jurors were picked this week in Fort Wayne, nearly 100 miles (160 kilometers) away, and brought to Carroll County.
+They’ll be sequestered for what could be a monthlong trial, banned from watching the news and allowed only limited use of their phones to call relatives while monitored by bailiffs.

+During his turn, defense attorney Andrew Baldwin told the jury there's plenty of reasonable doubt about the case against Allen.
+He raised questions about hair evidence and said he believes the girls may have gotten into a vehicle at one point.

-The judge also barred reporting from the courtroom while trial is in session.
+News media are barred by Judge Fran Gull from reporting directly from the courtroom with electronic devices.

-Prosecutors said during this week's jury selection in Fort Wayne that they plan to call about 50 witnesses.
-Allen's defense attorneys expect to call about 120 people.
-The 12 jurors and four alternates will receive preliminary instructions Friday morning before hearing opening statements.

 The teens, known as Abby and Libby, were found dead on Feb.
-14, 2017, in a rugged, wooded area about a quarter-mile from the Monon High Bridge Trail.
-The girls went missing the day before while hiking that trail just outside their hometown.
+14, 2017.
+They went missing a day earlier while hiking that trail just outside their hometown.
 Within days, police released files found on Libby's cellphone that they believed captured the killer's image and voice — two grainy photos and audio of a man saying "down the hill."

 Investigators also released one sketch of a suspect in July 2017 and another in April 2019.
 And they released a brief video showing a suspect walking on an abandoned railroad bridge, known as the Monon High Bridge.
 After more years passed without a suspect identified, investigators said they went back and reviewed “prior tips."